-In 2Q17-4Q17, the yen followed the dynamics of US long-term interest rates: fall in US rates led to the yen's depreciation and vice versa.
+In in 3Q17-4Q17, the yen followed the dynamics of US long-term interest rates: fall in the US rates led to the yen's depreciation and vice versa.
 The Japanese currency appreciated in 1Q18 despite the increase of US long-term rates.
 The appreciation evolved due to the excess demand for the yen as a safe haven asset amid increasing trade tensions between the USA and China.
+That said, by the end of